 Our nightly rate at The Green Tree Inn worked out at an almost laughable fifteen Euros a night.
 Having slummed it for a few days at the charmless Tianjin City Youth Hostel, we’d decided to treat ourselves during our stay in Jinan.

-S and I knew little about Jinan, other than it was the capital of Shandong province and home to just under five million people.
-And from what I’d read, travellers did not hold the place in high regard.
+S and I knew little about the city, other than it was the capital of Shandong province and home to just under five million people.
+And from what I’d read travellers did not hold the place in high regard.
 “Don’t bother!” came the recurring online advice.
-“Ugly city” said one; “industrial eyesore!” claimed another.
-Indeed the only reason we’d come here at all was for a daytrip to Zhujiayu, an ancient stone village some eighty kilometres away.
+“Ugly city” said one, “industrial eyesore!” claimed another.
+The only reason we’d come here at all was for a day trip to Zhujiayu, an ancient stone village some eighty kilometres away.
 From all the places on our itinerary, nothing had captured my imagination as much as the prospect of Zhujiayu, a time machine location of crumbling walls, a hillside temple and just three hundred residents.

-Nevertheless, we resolved to give Jinan a chance.
+Nevertheless we resolved to give Jinan a fair crack of the whip.
 So we headed out for what was left of the day into a noisy metropolis of heavy traffic, teeming pedestrians and intermittent construction.
-In fact, the sound of drilling and cement mixing was never far away and there were times where it was so encompassing it actually forced us off the pavement completely and into the road alongside honking vehicles.
+In fact, the sound of drilling and cement mixing was never far away and there were times when it was so encompassing it actually forced us off the pavement completely and into the road alongside honking vehicles.
 “Jesus!” bemoaned S as a gargantuan lorry roared by, a tornado of dust enveloping us in its wake.